rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

     **Note**: Images with system disks larger than 40 GB can be exported, but cannot be imported into the Rackspace open cloud.

-Microsoft Windows
+Microsoft Windows [windows]
 -----------------

 Microsoft product use rights do not allow the use of License Mobility for Windows licenses. *Given the limitations related to this software platform, image import is not available for Windows images.*

-Preparing an image offline using XenServer
+Preparing an image offline using XenServer [offline-using-xenserver]
 ------------------------------------------

 If you are preparing an image specifically for use in the Rackspace open